TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-02-21-birthday-meditations.markdown

 If I live to be 80, I have been eating and talking and worrying aimlessly for 8 of the 40 years I have been awake.
 I have been truly productive for only 32.
 Productive.
 What does that mean?
 Does it mean being at work, or creating something meaningful with what I have?
 I like this last bit-”creating something meaningful with what I have.”
 The adverse environment we are all growing up in, a global recession, and closer to home, an economy walking on stilts in high heels, we have to rethink what productivity is.
 Having a job isn't necessarily doing a good job.
 Being at work isn't doing good work.
 When we can’t find work, my generation shall have to make work, and to make things that work.

 If I live to be 80, I have met people, and touched people’s lives for 80 years.
 Since before I could speak, I have inspired my parents’ dreams and my siblings’ nightmares.
 I have made friends, and brothers and sisters out of strangers.
 I have been productive.
 I have enabled and been enabled.
 Empowered and been empowered.
 I have been alive.

 If I live to be 80, these are the thoughts I begin my twenties with.
 The optimism of childhood, and the determination of adulthood.
 My brother tells me these shall be my best years.
 My best life.
 I agree with him.
 My sister tells me these shall be my only years.
 My only life.
 To use it purposefully.
 And with gratitude.

 ![happy santa grateful with a cookie in his mouth](http://static.wixstatic.com/media/3e4188_7c23dc8f9a7a4b7c8bf780b443917160~mv2_d_5335_3557_s_4_2.jpg)

+---

+If this touched you, please share, or reach out to me to talk about it!
+And check out my other writing [here](http://medium.com/@tanakachingonzo)

+This is the only thank you I need.